cillianodonnell/Gravity/_posts/2017-06-03-reviving-work.markdown

 {% endhighlight %}

 I was finding it difficult to track down exactly what opts was generating, there is and opts in all the .py files as a standard naming convention for the options loaded in.
-This opts is from options.py which backtracks to anothers options file when I followed that trail and I just couldn't get a clear picture of what was in there to make a decision (things will become clear later).
+This opts is from options.py which backtracks to anothers options file when I followed that trail and I just couldn't get a clear picture of what was in there to make a decision (hadn't figured out I could just print this at runtime, although there was nothing to run yet so maybe that's why).

 Or again from tester/rtems/testing/gdb.cfg: